sanyam12/StreamOfThought/README.md

 <b> # **Project Description** </b>

 Barefoot_LIfe allows a soul to touch the crowd with his words and to increase positive emotions.
-The app with very simple and interactive interface helps the users to registerthemselves without providing any detailed instruction pages.
+The app with very simple and interactive interface helps the users to register themselves without providing any detailed instruction pages.
 The app designed with basic android concepts provides you with below cool functionalities.

 Drop-a-line:  A basic fragment which will allow you to see everyone's post.
 A dialogue box with title and user name written will be displayed
-	            and one can simply open it,like it,share it and even can save to his collection.
+	            and one can simply open it, like it, share it and even can save to his collection.
 The number of likes u get will motivate you to write more.

 Drafts:       A feature made for your compostions.
 Sometimes we can not compose our post in a single day.
 Thoughts take time to compile.
 So this feature